fourEyesSquad/Roomie/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-(Unit 10 Update: Layout files created.
-Front end of all of the stories done.
-GIFs can be find here: https://github.com/fourEyesSquad/Roomie/tree/main/GIFs)
+(GIFs can be find here: https://github.com/fourEyesSquad/Roomie/tree/main/GIFs) (Unit 10 Update: Layout files created.
+Front end of all of the stories done.)
+(Unit 11 Update: Navigation done on SignupActivity and LoginActivity.)

 - [ ] User can sign up
 - [ ] User can login and logout.
 - [ ] User can create groups.